Starting the Application Process

 Out of District

-Potential applicants from outside our district are urged to call Guidance Counselor Amy Dow at 781-499-7440 or email email@example.com to ensure the application process is followed correctly.
+Potential applicants from outside our district are urged to call Director of Guidance & Admissions Amy Dow at 781-499-7440 or email email@example.com to ensure the application process is followed correctly.
 There are some extra steps required by the state that include deadlines.

 I live outside the eight town South Shore Regional School District (Abington, Cohasset, Hanover, Hanson, Norwell, Rockland, Scituate, Whitman).
 What are the deadlines and steps required to apply to SST?